TeamWanari/couchbase-query-executor/README.md

 # couchbase-query-executor

 A library for filterable and sortable lists in SpringData with CouchBase using N1QL query.
-You can read more about this lib in [this blogpost](http://leaks.wanari.com/2016/10/24/couchbase-can-make-filterable-list-springdata/?utm_source=github&utm_medium=20161024&utm_campaign=suxy).
+You can read more about this lib in [this blogpost](http://leaks.wanari.com/2016/10/24/couchbase-can-make-filterable-list-springdata/?utm_source=github&utm_medium=20161024&utm_campaign=suxy) and about the improvements [in this blogpost](http://leaks.wanari.com/2017/08/04/couchbase-vol2-sync-gateway/).

+You can find the full source code of the usage [here](https://github.com/TeamWanari/Couchbase-Query-Executor-Example-App)

 Stable with Couchbase 4.6.1 and Spring Boot 1.5.3